 3.3.
 Under a laminar hood, wipe the abdomen of the pregnant female with 70% ethanol.
 Using sterile scissors, dissect the abdominal cavity and remove the uterine horns containing the embryos.
 Using forceps, gently take out the embryos while cutting off the remaining abdominal tissue (6−12 embryos is usually expected).

 3.4.
 Place the uterine horns containing the embryos in 10 mm tissue-culture dish.
 Using sterile scissors and forceps, make an incision along the uterine horns to isolate individual sacs carrying an embryo.
-Carefully, place the uterine horns containing the rest of the embryos in 30 mL of sterile HBSS on ice.
+Carefully, place the uterine horns containing the rest of the embryos in 30 mL of sterile Hanks’ balanced salt solution (HBSS) on ice.

 3.5.
 Gently cut open the sac and isolate the embryo using sterile scissors and forceps.
 Remove the placenta by cutting the umbilical cord.